-Scandinavia is fast becoming known for its unique, design-driven accommodation and this itinerary combines two of the region’s finest.
+The Nordics are fast becoming known for their unique, design-driven accommodation and this itinerary combines two of Finland's finest.
 What’s more, they’re both on the same secluded site, tucked away in the inhospitable beauty of Finland’s Arctic north.
-You’ll spend your first two nights in an underfloor-heated igloo where a glass dome is the stage for nature’s greatest dance – the Northern Lights.
-Your last night is then hosted by an ethereal snow hotel where you’ll sleep on sheets of ice as expertly carved friezes watch over you.
-In between, you’ll be kept warm with sauna visits, a showshoe tour and hearty Lappish cuisine, served by a crackling fire.
-There’s also plenty of optional winter activities available nearby with everything represented from snow sculpting and ice fishing to snowmobiling and husky safaris out of nearby Rovaniemi.
+Your first night is hosted by an ethereal snow hotel where you’ll sleep on sheets of ice as expertly carved friezes watch over you.
+You’ll be kept warm with sauna visits and hearty Lappish cuisine, served by a crackling fire before spending two nights in an underfloor-heated igloo where a glass dome is the stage for nature’s greatest dance – the Northern Lights.
+There are also plenty of optional winter activities available nearby with everything represented from snow sculpting and ice fishing to snowmobiling and husky safaris out of nearby Rovaniemi.

-Glass Igloo and Ice Hotel Holiday, Finnish Lapland
+Glass Igloo and Ice Hotel Holiday in Finnish Lapland

 Day by day itinerary